 A statute's legislative history can serve as a source that will aid in interpreting the statute.
-Legislative history refers to the "background and events leading to the enactment of a statute."
+Legislative history refers to the "proceedings leading to the enactment of a statute, including hearings, committee reports, and floor debates."
 Essentially, everything that happens to a proposed statute procedurally goes into its legislative history.
 Lawyers can sometimes use the legislative history to investigate the legislature's intent in drafting the statute.
 A lawyer would then argue that the legislative intent indicates a particular interpretation of the statute.